garysheng/FaceTag/README.md

-# LocalRaybanStream
+# FaceTag

-Stream live video from Ray-Ban Meta smart glasses to any web browser.
+Capture faces through your Ray-Ban Meta glasses and save them as contacts.

 > **Fork of [SpecBridge](https://github.com/jasondukes/SpecBridge)** by Jason Dukes.
-> Original streams to Twitch.
-This version streams to a local web server instead.

 ## How It Works

 ```
-Ray-Ban Meta Glasses → iPhone App → Node.js Server → Browser
-         (Bluetooth)      (HTTP POST)     (WebSocket)
+See someone → Tap capture → Enter their name → Saved as contact with photo
 ```

-The iOS app captures video frames from your glasses and POSTs them as JPEGs to a simple Node.js server.
-The server broadcasts frames to all connected browsers via WebSocket.
+Use your Ray-Ban Meta glasses as a first-person camera.
+When you meet someone, tap the capture button to take their photo and save them as a new contact (or add to an existing one).

+## Features

+- **Live viewfinder** from your glasses camera
+- **One-tap capture** to take a photo
+- **Create new contact** with name and photo
+- **Add to existing contact** to update someone's profile picture

 ## Prerequisites